-- A) One-Foot.
-When executing a one-foot or a one-foot-wave trick, if the skier makes any movement toward a hop, one-foot-wave, rope-on-foot, or one-foot turn, then that one-foot or one-foot-wave trick shall not be credited as a trick, regardless of the success or failure of the subsequent trick. - (B) Wave.
-When executing a wave trick, if the skier makes any movement towards any other trick then that wave trick shall not be credited as a trick, regardless of the success or failure of the subsequent trick. - (C) One-Foot BSP.
-Continuing to hold one-foot, wave or one-foot wave BSP after completing any trick shall never be paid as a one-foot, wave or one-footwave trick, regardless of the success or failure of the previous trick.
+- (A) One-Foot.
+When executing a one-foot trick, if the skier makes any movement toward any other trick then that One-Foot trick shall not be credited as a trick, regardless of the success or failure of the subsequent trick. - (B) Wave.
+When executing a wave trick, or One-Foot Wave trick, if the skier makes any movement towards any other trick then that wave trick or One-Foot Wave trick shall not be credited as a trick, regardless of the success or failure of the subsequent trick.

+(C) One-Foot BSP.
+Continuing to hold one-foot, wave or one-foot wave BSP after completing any trick shall never be paid as a one-foot, wave or one-foot-wave trick, regardless of the success or failure of the previous trick.